Prevent Blindness Children’s Vision Screening Certification Course

 Who Should Take the Course?

-- Head Start Program Staff
+- Head Start/Preschool Program Health Managers and Staff

 - Medical Assistants